akcortes/My_Portfolio/README.md

 # Labs 👩‍🏭

-My data bootcamp took very seriously preparation for tomorrow is hard work today.
+My data bootcamp took very seriously "Preparation for tomorrow is hard work today".
 You can check in this folder the number of labs I have worked on so far (more than 60, and counting)

 ## Python:
 •	 Basic operations